Sell my house fast in Providence, Rhode Island with an iBuyer

 Population, job market and cost of living

-The job growth here has increased by 1.5% over the last year and in ten years, is predicted to have increased by 28.6%.
+The job growth here has decreased by -8.8% over the last year and in ten years, is predicted to have increased by 28.63%.
 Several of the top industries in this city are agriculture, fishing, manufacturing, tourism and the service industry.
-A few large companies to work for include Textron, Citizens Financial Group, Nortek, United Natural Foods and NTK Holdings.
+A few large companies to work for include Textron, Citizens Financial Group, Nortek, United Natural Foods, Nortek and the State of Rhode Island.

 Providence real estate market details